 Haskell had come to Lawrence with his parents before the Civil War.
 He served with the Quartermaster Corps during the war, then returned to Lawrence to be a shoe merchant.
 He was elected to Congress, and while serving secured an Indian School for the city.
 The school still exists and bears his name—the Haskell Indian Nations University.

-This trophy was presented to the Kansas Historical Society prior to 1940 (view the trophy in its leather case).
+This trophy was presented to the Kansas Historical Society prior to 1940.
 Haskell's bat was preserved after his death in 1883 by another Kaw Valley player, W. M. Newmark, a dry goods merchant.
 After Newmark's death, it passed to the publisher of the Lawrence Journal-World, W.C.
 Simons, who presented it to the Society in 1929.
 It is in the collections of the Society's Kansas Museum of History.

 Entry: Cool Things - Baseball Trophy and Bat

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.